entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 | | nvm or [nvm for windows](https://github.com/coreybutler/nvm-windows)
 | Install Entando in a local VM | [multipass](https://multipass.run/#install)
 | Build and publish Entando Bundles | docker and docker-compose
-| | a git repository for the bundle artifacts
+| | a Git repository for the bundle artifacts
 | | a Docker Hub account (or organization) for microservice Docker images
-| Deploy an Entando Bundle | a Kubernetes cluster with admin access.
-This could be a local cluster (created via the CLI or manually) or a shared remote cluster.
+| Deploy an Entando Bundle | a Kubernetes cluster with admin access, i.e. a local cluster (created via the Entando CLI or manually) or a shared remote cluster

 ::: tip
- If you follow the automated option in [Getting Started](../getting-started/), then the CLI will be  installed for you along with an Ubuntu VM containing k3s Kubernetes and a quickstart Entando application.
+ The automated option in [Getting Started](../getting-started/) will install the CLI along with an Ubuntu VM containing K3s Kubernetes and a quickstart Entando Application.
 :::

 ### Install the CLI
-Install the current offical release of the CLI via the following command.
+Install the current offical release of the CLI via the following command
 ``` bash
 curl -L https://get.entando.org/cli | bash
 ```

 ### Check Environment

 Use the `check-env` command to prepare your environment for development.
-This will verify the presence of additional dependencies (such as git, curl, java, JHipster, etc.) as well as the appropriate versions for your specific Entando instance.
-In most cases `check-env` will automatically install those dependencies and will prompt the developer for guidance or approval as needed.
+This will verify the presence of additional dependencies as well as the appropriate versions for your specific Entando instance.
+Certain configurations allow `check-env` to automatically install dependencies and prompt the developer for guidance or approval as needed.
 ``` bash
 ent check-env develop
 ```

 ### Update the CLI
-The CLI can be updated to the latest version (corresponding to your Entando version) using the following command.
-You should run `ent check-env develop` after updating the CLI in case any dependency versions have changed.
+The CLI can be updated to the latest version (corresponding to the current Entando version) using

 ``` sh
 bash <(curl -L "https://get.entando.org/cli") --update
 ```

+Run `ent check-env develop` after updating the CLI to determine if dependency versions have changed.

 ## Available Commands
-Use `ent help` to review the list of available commands.
+Use `ent help` to review the list of available commands

 ```
 ~~~~~~~~~~~~~~~~~~~